-- the federal tax instruction booklet for federal Forms 1040 or 1040A (depending on which federal form you filed), or - as found in the federal Publication 596.
+- the federal tax instruction booklet for federal Form 1040/1040-SR, or - as found in the federal Publication 596.

 If your child does not meet all of these requirements, STOP.
 You cannot claim this child as a qualifying child for Indiana EIC purposes.